park-bench/watchman/README.md

     read, write, and execute permissions for _other_.
 7. Use `chown` to change the ownership of `watchman.conf` to be owned by the `watchman` user.
-8. To ease system maintenance, add `watchman` as a supplimental group to administrative users.
+8. To ease system maintenance, add `watchman` as a supplemental group to administrative users.
 Doing this will allow these users to view watchman log files.
 9. Restart the daemon with `systemctl restart watchman`.
 If the configuration file is valid, named correctly, and has the correct file permissions, the service will start